The ACT Legislative Assembly is the youngest legislature in Australia.

 The Assembly owns a collection of locally significant art, and hosts exhibitions in its public exhibition room.

-Disabled access available History & Heritage Public Toilet
+Disabled access available History & Heritage International Public Toilet